 When to Use Ice for Back Pain

 Ice is a good home remedy if your pain stems from a recent injury or trauma.
-For example, if you fell, or were involved in a minor car accident, or bumped your back on a hard object.
+For example, if you fell, were involved in a minor car accident, or bumped your back on a hard object.
 Applying cold therapy will help alleviate pain and reduce swelling.

 If the injury resulted in an open wound, you should wrap the ice in a towel or cloth.
 Placing ice or a cold pack directly on open skin will result in freeze burns, which would increase your pain and extend healing time.